Building and continually using a creative workflow should be at the base of any successful business.

 However, keep the reviewing process organized.
 You wouldn’t want everybody to just jump in at any time with suggestions that would ultimately prove to be just overwhelming.

 When a project reaches its last stages of creation and is nearly done, share it with the rest of the team.
-Whoever is in charge should have the last word on in the review stage.
+Whoever is in charge should have the last word on in the creative workflow process.

 In case your team is working for a client, then the client will have the final say.